Indigenous Arts Grants Program

 • further, where it is appropriate, please include:

-• acceptance into a program (required for Professional Development)
+• An acceptance into a program (required for the Learn (Professional Development) stream)

-Tip: Links to your website, that require a jury member to hunt for your support material can result in your work not being fully assessed if you haven’t also included samples of your work as separate files.
-Ensure your images are good quality and are in a format that is accessible to most users.
+Tip: Links to your website, that require peer assessors to hunt for your support material can result in your work not being fully assessed if you haven’t also included samples of your work as separate files.
+Please ensure your images are good quality and are in a format that is accessible to most users.

 How should I complete and send my application online?